thomasmerz/pihole-wireguard-knowhow/README.md

 <p>&nbsp;</p>

 ## General Infos regarding your Pi-hole and network setup <a name="general-infos"></a>
 I'm using only **static IP adresses** in my home-network because this is essential for the **"Client group management"** (Web-GUI: "Group management" > "Clients").
+It's essential to **turn off "private wifi address"** on iOS and the pendant on android.
+Otherwise you won't be able to identify your clients and you won't be able to use static IP addresses! ([IP addresses](https://en.wikipedia.org/wiki/IP_address) are easier to manage and to "remember" than [MAC addresses](https://en.wikipedia.org/wiki/MAC_address).
+As Apple writes on their [support site](https://support.apple.com/en-us/HT211227) "private Wi-Fi addresses (**can**) … improve privacy …".
+For "network administrator" Apple continues to write "use an MDM-defined network profile to turn off Private Address for enrolled devices that join their Wi-Fi network".

 After you have once identified your "known clients" by IP address or MAC addres you are now able to assign groups of blocklists to your clients.
 Assume you have an Adlist group "social" and don't want your kids to consume social media, then you might assign group "social" additional to "default" to your kids device(s).

 ⚠️ Please refer to your router's documentation how to setup "static DHCP" addresses! ⚠️